Muhammad1599/BSI_time-series-satellite-data-calculator-/USER_GUIDE.md

 1. Sentinel-2 User Handbook
 2. Google Earth Engine Documentation
 3. Scientific papers on BSI applications in soil and land cover monitoring
-4. McFeeters, S.K.
-(1996) The use of Normalized Difference Water Index (NDWI) in the delineation of open water features